It’s easy to find a Mentor who will be happy to speak with you.

 Hello, my name is Frankie.
 I am a retired high school business teacher.
 I was diagnosed with Parkinson’s disease in 1998 after noticing that my movements were becoming slower and that my handwriting was becoming harder and harder to read.
 Even though I've had to give up some of the things I used to do, I am still able to enjoy hobbies like reading, playing cards with my sister, attending auctions, and spending time outdoors.

 Hi, my name is George and I am a former fireman and EMT.
 I was diagnosed with Parkinson’s disease in 2006.
-As my symptoms progressed, I tried several treatment options with the support of my wife.
-We enjoy being active in our community.
+As my symptoms progressed, I tried several treatment options with the support of my wife, and I worked with my doctor to develop a treatment plan for my motor fluctuations.
+We enjoy being active in our community and sharing our story with others.

 Hello, my name is George.
 I was diagnosed in 2002 after I noticed a tremor in my hand and difference in my swing during a golf game.
 Before my symptoms progressed, I worked as a psychologist.
 But eventually, my energy for travel and interacting with patients diminished, which forced me to stop working and playing golf.
 My wife and I enjoy spending time together and I have recently begun to play chess and bridge.